 The sense of dread only deepens with the next section.
-In it, Sassoon leads, ‘the place was rotten with dead’, and goes on to describe the dead that are strewn all around them, thus almost foreshadowing the fate of the living soldiers.
-There is so many dead that Sassoon dedicates the rest of his first stanza to giving a sense of multitudes through description, ‘green clumsy legs’, ‘trunks, face downward, in the sucking mud’, ‘naked sodden buttocks’.
+In it, Sassoon leads, ‘the place was rotten with dead,’ and goes on to describe the dead that is strewn all around them, thus almost foreshadowing the fate of the living soldiers.
+There is so many dead that Sassoon dedicates the rest of his first stanza to giving a sense of multitudes through description, ‘green clumsy legs,’ ‘trunks, face downward, in the sucking mud,’ ‘naked sodden buttocks.’
 Note the fragmentation of the human body: there is not one whole body, but it is made up of several pieces, lending that air of horror to this particular section of the poem.

 The sense of peace returns as the ‘yawning soldier’ kneels against the bank, waiting for the Germans to attack.
 This is the final moment of peace that the soldiers get, and the imagery that it leaves us with is hinting: ‘staring across the morning blear with fog’ – nature is cloudy and miserable, hiding him from the fate that is about to befall him.
 His speculation about the Germans only adds to the sense of dread prevalent in the previous stanza.